NallaTeja/CyberArk-PAS/CyberArk Installation/CyberArk Cluster Lab v12/02 CyberArk HA Cluster Vault Installation.md

 13. **Firewall Configuration**
     - Before entering **Master password** and **Administrator password**, perform the following:
-      - Navigate to the private `Ark` folder and copy `dbparm.ini` to your desktop.
+      - Navigate to the `PrivateArk` folder and copy `dbparm.ini` to your desktop.
       - Add the following Firewall rule:
         ```plaintext
         AllowNonStandardFWAddress=[192.168.137.10],Yes,3260:outbound/tcp,inbound/tcp